statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 ### Next up...

-This should have give you a taste of how you can use GLGE to build a basic 3D scene as well as add a little animation.
+This should have give you a taste of how you can use GLGE to build a basic 3D scene and add a little animation.
 If you want to learn more, check out the [GLGE home page][glge] and the [GLGE examples][glgeexamples] directory for more demos.
 Don't forget to play [the game][ducksgame], too!

-In part 2 of this series I'll cover more details of GLGE in the context of the game as well as how I built the game logic with Backbone.
+In part 2 of this series I'll cover more details of GLGE in the context of the game as well as how I used [Backbone][backbone] to build game logic.
 Stay tuned.

   [ducksgame]: http://statico.github.com/webgl-demos/ducks/